natenet8787/Project_1/README.md

 ## Instructions

 The main function currently has all the functions and paths needed to fully executive the code.
 Assuming all the packages are properly installed the below code will be fully executable.
-The code can be found in the **integrate.py**
+The code can be found in the **integrate_with_gui.py**  under the **Project_1_tests** folders.

 def main():
     forex_rates = get_rates()